$U_q(sl(2))-$quantum invariants unified via intersections of embedded Lagrangians: Topological model with embedded Lagrangians

 \subsection{Step 1- Encoding the coefficient in the homology class}

-\begin{lemma} (\cite{Martel}) (Twisting the base points)\\ Using the properties of the local system, we can move the base point, up to a coefficient, as in the formula from below:
+\begin{lemma}[Twisting the base points \cite{Martel}] Using the properties of the local system, we can move the purple base point and pick up to a coefficient, as in the following formula:

-\end{lemma} \begin{proof} This comes from the evaluation of the local system on the two parts, and one can see that the corresponding path in the configuration space goes around the punctures $\{ 0,...,n-1 \}$ and twist the relative position of the points $i_1+...+i_{n-1}$ times. \end{proof} Now, we define an extra homology class, which comes from $\mathscr F_{i_1,...,i_{n-1}}$, but it is lifted in a different manner. \begin{definition}(Change of the first homology class)\\ Let $\tilde{\mathscr F}_{i_1,...,i_{n-1}} \in H^{-n}_{2n,(n-1)(N-1)+1} $ be the homology class given by the change of the lift, as presented in the picture below. \end{definition}
+\end{lemma} \begin{proof} The two classes are constructed from the same geometric supports which are lifted using different paths to the base points.
+The coefficient from the formula comes from the evaluation of the local system on a certain loop, which corresponds to the ``difference'' between these two paths to the base points, from picture \ref{Picture1A}.
+This loop (in the configuration space) does not wind around the punctures but it twists the relative position of the points in the configuration $i_1+...+i_{n-1}$ times. \end{proof} Now we define an extra homology class, which comes from $\mathscr F_{i_1,...,i_{n-1}}$ but it is lifted in a different manner. \begin{definition}[Change of the first homology class]